 The Native American Student Advocacy Institute (NASAI) has assembled a dedicated community of educators and tribal education leaders to address the educational challenges facing Native students.
-NASAI seeks to galvanize and build national networks to enhance the academic performance of American Indian, Alaska Native, and Native Hawaiian students and to close the educational achievement gap.
+NASAI seeks to galvanize and build national networks to enhance the academic performance of American Indian, Alaska Native, Native Hawaiian, and Pacific Islander students and to close the educational achievement gap.

 Dr. Henrietta Mann Leadership Award

-The Dr. Henrietta Mann Leadership Award is presented to Native (American Indian, Alaska Native, or Native Hawaiian) individuals who have demonstrated outstanding leadership and commitment to Native students, advancing Indigenous communities, and fostering the development of future leaders.
+The Dr. Henrietta Mann Leadership Award is presented to Native (American Indian, Alaska Native, Native Hawaiian, or Pacific Islander) individuals who have demonstrated outstanding leadership and commitment to Native students, advancing Indigenous communities, and fostering the development of future leaders.
 The award honors those individuals who exemplify the spirit of Dr. Mann’s legacy.

 The presentation of the Dr. Henrietta Mann Leadership award at the annual NASAI conference provides an opportunity for our community to thank and acknowledge leaders for their tireless advocacy and work to improve lives within our Native communities.

 Dr. Henrietta (Henri) Mann is a renowned leader in Native education and has been recognized nationwide for her leadership, vision, and inspirational guidance in this field.

 Dr. Mann is a Cheyenne enrolled with the Cheyenne and Arapaho Tribes, and the founding president of the Cheyenne and Arapaho Tribal College.
 She earned a bachelor’s degree from Southwestern Oklahoma State University in 1954, a master’s degree from Oklahoma State University in 1970, and a PhD in American studies from the University of New Mexico, Albuquerque, in 1982.
 Native American education has been the foundation of her work for more than 50 years.